 The cleaning of small CO2 extraction machines can be done with edible alcohol or edible oil, and their procedures are the same as ordinary extraction work.
 The goal of cleaning is to separate the liquid discharged from the container to be colorless.

-Choose the Best Cleaning Method
+Choose the Optimization Cleaning Method

 If biomass is exposed to a substance, that substance will make its way into a facility’s extraction equipment every time you use the machine.
 This can include metals, pesticides, and mycotoxins.
-Selecting the best method for removing these materials is crucial for maintaining your CO2 extraction processing equipment and preventing cross-contamination.
-The owner’s manual should also offer insight into the best cleaning methods for each individual machine.
+Selecting the optimization method for removing these materials is crucial for maintaining your CO2 extraction processing equipment and preventing cross-contamination.
+The owner’s manual should also offer insight into the optimization cleaning methods for each individual machine.

 Often, you may find that your equipment needs a combination of cleaning methods.
 As we mentioned in the previous section, use edible alcohol or edible oil to clean the CO2 extraction machine.